 MexicanCook Class

-public static class MexicanCook implements Cook {
+public class MexicanCook implements Cook {

 private Pizza pizza;